imranmehdi5511/gramine/CI-Examples/bash/README.md

 Run `make` (non-debug) or `make DEBUG=1` (debug) in the directory.

+##IMPORTANT TASK

+Create a testdir folder inside the bash/scripts directory or the commands will fail.

 ## Building for SGX

 Run `make SGX=1` (non-debug) or `make SGX=1 DEBUG=1` (debug) in the directory.